nuprl/augur/ts/README.md

 - using a local NodeProf installation, run `jest` with the environment variables set as described [here](#manual-installation)
   - ex. `NODEPROF_HOME=/home/mwaldrich/workspace-nodeprof/nodeprof.js/ MX_HOME=/home/mwaldrich/mx JAVA_HOME=/home/mwaldrich/openjdk1.8.0_172-jvmci-0.46 jest`

-The structure and implementation of the analysis is documented with `README`s in folders inside [`src`](./src).
+If you're looking to dive into the code, the structure and implementation of the analysis is documented with `README`s in folders inside [`src`](./src).

 ### Docker installation